Skip to main content

 Testing and operational notesโ€‹

-• No sandbox.
+• No sandbox, and splits are not distributed in Test Mode.
 Checkout has no separate test environment; you integrate against production (https://api.paysera.com).
-Because splits move real money to third parties, test with small amounts.
+Test Mode exercises order creation, the payment flow and payment webhooks, but test payments are never distributed โ€” no payout is created for them, so split legs and their distribution.* events only occur in live.
+Because splits move real money to third parties, test them with small amounts.
 You can inspect webhook deliveries with a tool like webhook.site or a tunneled local URL.

 • No idempotency key on order/link/beneficiary creation.
 Retrying POST .../orders creates a second order (the order reference is not unique โ€” the server-generated order id is the unique key), so guard order and link retries on your side.
 Retrying beneficiary registration, by contrast, is safe: a duplicate account returns 409 conflict โ€” treat that as already-registered and fetch its id from the beneficiary list.
 (Refunds, by contrast, take an idempotency-key header โ€” see Refunds.)